Bahrain Petroleum Company

 The Bahrain Petroleum Company (BAPCO) is an integrated petroleum company that is the national oil company of Bahrain.

 It was founded in 1929 and discovered the first oil field in the Persian Gulf outside of Iran in 1932.
 Shipments of crude oil commenced in 1934 and in 1936 the first refinery in the Gulf outside of Iran was built.
 The founders were the American Standard Oil of California, which was soon joined by Texaco, operating under British rule.

 While Bahrain never was a high-volume crude oil producer, the American joint venture a few years later came into possession of the vast Saudi Arabian oil reserves, which are located on the mainland in the vicinity of Bahrain Island.
 Supplied from the mainland, the refinery though exceeded the capacity of the Bahrain oil field from its inception and was among the largest in the region.

-The Bahrein concession was the first of 3 concessions awarded exclusively to American interests in the Middle East and was followed by Aramco in Saudi Arabia and by the joint venture active in the Saudi Arabian–Kuwaiti neutral zone.
+The Bahrain concession was the first of three concessions awarded exclusively to American interests in the Middle East and was followed by Aramco in Saudi Arabia and by the joint venture active in the Saudi Arabian–Kuwaiti neutral zone.

 Overview

 BAPCO was established in 1929 in Canada by Standard Oil Company of California for oil exploration activities in Bahrain.
 It took over Bahrain's assets of Gulf Oil.
 In 1930 it obtained the only oil concession in Bahrain.
 BAPCO discovered first oil in 1931.
 On 31 May 1932, the company discovered the Bahrain Field (Awali Field).
 After exporting oil and constructing a refinery, it started with 10000 oilbbl/d refining capacity in 1936.
 Later that year the Standard Oil Company of California signed an agreement with Texaco, which acquired a half of BAPCO's shares.

-In 1975 more than 60% BAPCO's shares was acquired by the Government of Bahrain.
+In 1975, more than 60% BAPCO's shares was acquired by the Government of Bahrain.
 In 1980, all BAPCO's shares were taken over by the Government of Bahrain.
 In 1978 the oil sector was nationalized and BAPCO assumed full control of the national energy sector.

 In 1999, the current Bahrain Petroleum Company was created when the Bahrain National Oil Company, established in 1976, merged with BAPCO.
 In 2018 BAPCO commissioned a new pipeline that replaced the over 70 years old pipeline infrastructure between Bahrain and Saudi Arabia.
 In March 2019 construction work was started to upgrade the main oil refinery Sitra.
 The $5 billion project will increase the capacity to 380000 oilbbl/d.
 Abdulrahman Jawahery is CEO of the BAPCO.

 In August 2021, BAPCO signed a five year agreement for catalyst management with Chevron Joint Venture for $240 million.
-The clean fuels group specialist Advanced Refining Technologies (ART) which is the joint venture of Chevron and W. R. Grace & Company, will supply there Resid Hyrdocracking catalyst technology for the new Resid Hydrocracking unit (1RHCU) that is to be operational by 2023.
+The clean fuels group specialist Advanced Refining Technologies (ART), which is a joint venture of Chevron and W. R. Grace and Company, will supply there Resid Hyrdocracking catalyst technology for the new Resid Hydrocracking unit (1RHCU) that is to be operational by 2023.

 In October 2021, BAPCO was released from the base oils joint venture with Neste and Nogaholding, ending the presence of Neste in Bahrain.